homiedopie/beberlei.de/_sources/2013/06/24/bounded_contexts.txt

 the model reimplemented for different purposes than creating God objects that try to unify everything, and failing at this task.

-Evans evens goes further and introduces a significant amount of patterns that describe the relationship between different bounded contexts.
+Evans goes even further and introduces a significant amount of patterns that describe the relationship between different bounded contexts.

 An Experiment